paurierap/Sudoku-solver/README.md

   - Naive backtracking: every empty cell is visited and all 9 digits are tested.
   - Minimum Remaining Values (MRV) heuristic: the next cell is chosen according to the one with least valid candidates.
 Performance is around x10 compared to the previous.
 - Performance measurement uses a lightweight `Timer` utility.
-- Pretty-print puzzles to the terminal.
+- Pretty-print puzzles to the terminal by overloading the `operator<<`.

 ## Build Instructions